Sek Yuen

 The Menu as a Document of Tradition

 Traditional Cantonese cooking in its restaurant form is built around a set of techniques that require both time and precision: roasting, braising, and the kind of multi-day preparation that house specialities demand.
 Sek Yuen's menu operates within that framework without apology.
-The pipa duck, which takes its name from the Chinese lute whose shape the splayed bird resembles, is described in the restaurant's Michelin recognition as arriving with firm flesh and crispy skin with spot-on seasoning.
-That combination is the technical benchmark for the dish across Cantonese cooking generally, and the fact that it holds here at a $$ price point is the editorial point.
+The pipa duck, which takes its name from the Chinese lute whose shape the splayed bird resembles, arrives with firm flesh and crispy skin and precise seasoning.
+That combination is the technical benchmark for the dish across Cantonese cooking generally, and the fact that it holds here at a modest price point is the editorial point.

 For broader context on how traditional Cantonese cooking is being preserved and reinterpreted across the region, venues like 102 House in Shanghai, Chef Tam's Seasons in Macau, Forum in Hong Kong, Le Palais in Taipei, and T'ang Court in Hong Kong represent the higher-end tier of that tradition.
 Sek Yuen occupies a different position entirely, but the cooking traditions being drawn upon are the same.